 The next level is the followers, who have a vision and are making progress but “recognise how far they’ve got to go”.
 This agile group is “quick at affecting change” and are fast to react, but there is a “significant difference” between the next level up – the experts.

 Experts have “very high levels of automation within their business” and are hyper-scalable, allowing them to double or shrink overnight to match demand.

 The final group is the leaders, who are experts that “layer in disruptive thinking”.
 Their brand will be “associated with disruption in the industry in which they sit”.

-Most organisations are in the 'beginner' and 'follower' categories, according to Protiviti research.
+Most organizations are in the 'beginner' and 'follower' categories, according to Protiviti research.

 Six digital transformation tips for success

 - “Digital leadership is all about mindset.
-It’s about state of mind, it’s about getting the organisation to act and think digital in everything that it does, in every decision it takes.”
-This means the entire organisation – “It’s no good being an organisation of 100,000 people where you have a digital team of one or two thousand,” says Wyatt.
+It’s about state of mind, it’s about getting the organization to act and think digital in everything that it does, in every decision it takes.”
+This means the entire organization – “It’s no good being an organization of 100,000 people where you have a digital team of one or two thousand,” says Wyatt.